 Comfortable Hiking Shoes, Socks, & Water Shoes

 With a diverse landscape, from miles of colorful rock layers to natural springs, sturdy hiking shoes and quality moisture-wicking socks are essential for Grand Canyon hiking.
 If you’re going to hike down the canyon, you’ll want to have water shoes or Chaco-like sandals for exploring Indian Garden, a natural spring oasis that marks the halfway point on to the bottom.
-For a shorter hike with rewarding views, we suggest taking the Kaibab Trail to Cedar loop for a 3-mile round trip hike.
+For a shorter hike with rewarding views, we suggest taking the Cedar Ridge trail for a 3-mile round trip hike.
 For a more ambitious hike, the Bright Angel hiking trail provides a great overlook of the mighty Colorado River after the 9-mile trek.